-EpiCypher recently launched SNAP-CUTANATM Spike-in Controls for CUT&Tag assays, and now offers the SNAP-CUTANATM K-MetStat Panel for CUT&Tag reactions against histone lysine methylation (EpiCypher 19-1002).
-The panel comprises highly pure, modified semi-synthetic/recombinant nucleosomes wrapped with DNA containing a PTM-specific barcode, allowing detection in NGS assays.
+EpiCypher recently launched SNAP-CUTANATM Spike-in Controls for CUT&Tag assays, and now offers the SNAP-CUTANATM K-MetStat Panel for CUT&Tag reactions against histone lysine methylation (see Appendix III).
+The panel comprises highly pure, modified semisynthetic/recombinant nucleosomes wrapped with DNA containing a PTM-specific barcode, allowing detection in NGS assays.
 SNAP-CUTANA Spike-ins are the ideal physiological control because they replicate the natural substrate of histone PTM antibodies in CUT&Tag.
 In addition, because these spike-ins contain a panel of on- and off-target epitopes and are carried throughout the workflow alongside sample chromatin, they can be used:

-- As a direct readout of assay success (including pAG-Tn5 activity) - To determine antibody specificity in the context of your assay - To monitor technical variation/assay stability across experiments - For quantitative NGS normalization, enabling reliable and accurate cross-sample comparisons
+- As a direct readout of assay success (including pAG-Tn5 activity) - To determine antibody specificity in the context of your assay - To monitor technical variation/assay stability across experiments - For quantitative sample normalization, enabling reliable and accurate cross-sample comparisons

 SNAP-CUTANA spike-ins also provide essential information on the quality of sample inputs and DNA purification, making them an essential tool for developing, optimizing, and troubleshooting CUT&Tag assays.
-As noted above, the first-in-class commercial SNAP-CUTANA product is the K-MetStat panel for lysine methylation targets.
-See epicypher.com/19-1002 for product and ordering information and to download the SNAP-CUTANA Spike-in User Guide, which contains detailed guidance on their application in CUT&Tag assays and how to analyze spike-in data from NGS results.

-Additional targets are in development, including lysine acetylation, ubiquitylation, and even chromatin-associated protein targets.
+As noted above, the first-in-class commercial SNAP-CUTANA product is the K-MetStat panel for lysine methylation targets (see Appendix III).
+However, additional targets are in development, including lysine acetylation, ubiquitylation, and even chromatin-associated protein targets.
 EpiCypher is also developing exogenous E. coli DNA spike-in controls for CUT&Tag data normalization (compatible with any target of interest).
 Sign up for emails to stay up to date!